SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Interaction/SegmentEditing/README.md

 #Segment editing sample

-This sample demonstrate segement collection change event.
-The Segment Collection Change event is invoke when the connector’s segment collection has modified in the diagram.
+This sample demonstrates how to invoke the segment collection change event.
+The Segment Collection Change event is invoked when the connector’s segment collection has been modified in the diagram.

 ## Prerequisites